inika1/geo_proj/README.md

 ### map:

-    If the data column has country locations, they must be either country names or ISO-3 country codes
+    If the data column has country locations, they must be either country names or ISO-3 country codes.

-    If the data column has USA state locations, they must be the state names or the two letter abbreviations of the names
+    If the data column has USA state locations, they must be the state names or the two letter abbreviations of the names.

 ### time slider:

-    If the csv file contains a column for time(years only), the values will be shown on the time slider
+    If the csv file contains a column for time(years only), the values will be shown on the time slider.

-    When a year is selected data only from that year will be shown
+    When a year is selected data only from that year will be shown.

-There are two demo datasets(named demo_data1 and demo_data2 in this repository)
+There are two demo datasets(named demo_data1 and demo_data2 in this repository).